CognitiveComputationLab/ccobra/README.md

 #### Implementing Custom Models

-Custom models can be implemented by defining classes based on `CCOBRAModel` interfaces.
+Custom models can be implemented by defining classes based on `CCobraModel` interfaces.
 The following snippet contains the skeleton snippet for a simple syllogistic model always returning the `NVC` response:

 ```python
 import ccobra